 16. Faith has to be a part of this.
-Let me get preachy (preachier?) for a moment: if you aren’t attending church during Advent, when are you fellowshipping?
+Let me get preachy for a moment: if you aren’t attending church during Advent, when are you fellowshipping?
 If you are going to celebrate Christmas without Christ… wha?
 Why?
 If you are beyond considering, like Charlie Brown, what the whole point of it is, you’ll never know what the whole point of it was.
 Your faith tradition is doing something this month.
 Be a part of it.
-And say "Merry Christmas," but not because I angrily insist upon it as some horribly self-righteous clod ready to sock you in the gut with the fruitcake of condemnation (that's a favorite phrase stolen from my boss Stephen McGarvey).
-Say it because it's not like you won't say "Happy Halloween" to someone, even though we know you don't really believe in or celebrate the religious meanings of Halloween...

 17. Create wonder.
 Whether you have kids of your own, or just nieces, nephews, or neighbors, do something to put stars in their eyes.
 Take them to the Nutcracker.
 Or, if that isn’t your thing (sorry, the Dance of the Sugar Plum Fairies scares me in the same way clowns do), wake them up one night around 11 or midnight with the following items already in hand: tons of blankets, a thermos of hot chocolate, and a telescope (and maybe a Bible and a flashlight?).
 Come home one day with an early surprise present for the whole family (“It’s a puppy!”).
 Pull them in on creating a surprise gift for Mom.
 Or even just take them on a pajama ride for egg nog ice cream and a few neighborhoods full of Christmas lights when they thought they were bound for bed.

 18. Put up an Advent calendar.
-Let the kids fight over whose turn it is to open a day.
-Change up the things that are found there – Scripture verses, challenges, treasure hunts, coupons for cookie baking, tasks like cookie-taking, stories about faith, and lessons about those who have less.
+Let the kids disagree over whose turn it is to open a day.
+Change up the things that are found there – Scripture verses, challenges, treasure hunts, baking cookies, taking cookies, stories about faith, and lessons about those who have less.

 19. Adopt.
 This one little word is so full of meaning for the Christian.
 We have been adopted into the family of God through the miracle of what began at the first Christmas.
 And this is truly the ultimate way to give a gift – offering a sense of belonging, of family.
 This can be done literally, of course, by adopting orphans, and remembering families who have.
 Or symbolically, through charitable organizations around the world.
 Or you can offer to let someone far from home share in the warmth and festivities of yours.
 Or you can rescue a pet.
 Or…